documentation

 2. The Project Manager (API) creates implementation issues from the research findings

-3. A Code Assistant (Claude Code CLI) implements the code changes in the repo
+3. A Code Assistant (any CLI adapter — Claude Code, Codex, or Gemini) implements the code changes in the repo

 The PM naturally bridges the gap — it reads the research from the data store and creates issues that the Code Assistant picks up and executes in the workspace.